smkent/dotfiles/README.md

 followed by full commit messages)
   * `lf`: "log files" (One line per commit followed by the changed file list produced by `--numstat`)
-  * `lo`: "Log oneline" (One line per commit, with the relative commit date on the left)
+  * `lo`: "log oneline" (One line per commit, with the relative commit date on the left)
   * `lx`: "log eXtra" (Similar to the `l` alias, but with both author and committer information)